-The Bilingual Family Advocate role works with families to achieve stability and prevent future youth homelessness.
+The Bilingual (Spanish) Family Advocate role works with families to reduce conflict at home and prevent youth homelessness.
 They engage families in their homes and in the community to assess family strengths and needs and create goal plans to meet those needs.
-This Bilingual Family Advocate role, is responsible for supporting family case management with a total caseload of 15 families.
-This position also supports the facilitation of diversion seminars for parents and youth monthly.
+Family Advocates provide family case management with a total caseload of 10 to 12 families.
+Family Advocates also help facilitate parenting classes for parents and youth monthly.
 They also respond to community calls, collaborate with community partners, and work collaboratively across Cocoon House programs to ensure consistency of care for youth and families.

 Cocoon House is committed to continually growing in our equity, diversity, and inclusion journey, and candidates with lived experience or who identify as BIPOC and/or LGBTQ+ are strongly encouraged to apply!
 We will also provide reasonable accommodation to qualified persons with disabilities upon request.